6 Ingredients To Avoid In Your Skincare

 In high doses, siloxanes has been shown to cause uterine tumours and harm to the reproductive and immune systems, and influence neurotransmitters in the nervous system.
 Sounds scary, right!
-But popular companies such as MAC, Maybelline and Estee Lauder still use some form of siloxanes in their products, so it’s always a good idea to read your product label or just stick to completely natural skincare products (like GoodieCo).
+But popular companies still use some form of siloxanes in their products, so it’s always a good idea to read your product label or just stick to completely natural skincare products (like GoodieCo).

 Parabens are a group of chemicals used as preservatives to stop bacteria growing in food, cosmetics (from shampoo to toothpaste to foundation).
 You don’t want bacteria in your skincare, right?
 Of course not, but parabens are nothing to ignore.
 Parabens can disrupt hormone function by mimicking oestrogen.
 Too much oestrogen can trigger an increase in breast cell division and growth of tumours, which is why paraben use has been linked to breast cancer and reproductive issues.

 As well as these scary effects on humans, parabens have been found to for the first time in marine mammals, likely accumulating there when the products we use are washed into the water system and into the environment.

 With so many preservative-free options available these days, there really is no reason to be using products containing parabens.